What is an Arteriogram?

 How is balloon angioplasty performed?

 Once the decision is made to perform angioplasty, the procedure is scheduled.
 Patients are instructed on which medications they should take on the morning of the procedure.
 Other than some morning medications, no food or liquid is allowed.

 The patient is brought to the angiographic suite, and is asked to lay down on a table.
 A sedative is typically prescribed to lessen any discomfort.
-Then, using a tiny, flexible tube, called a catheter, and the x-rays, the doctor takes pictures of the arteries of interest, injecting a small amount of a liquid, called contrast dye, that generates a ‘road map’ of the areas of blockage.
+Then using a catheter guided by the x-rays, the doctor takes pictures of the arteries of interest by injecting a small amount of contrast dye.
+This dye will generate the road map indicating the areas of blockage.

-After the procedure has been completed, the tube in the groin will be removed.
+After the procedure is completed, the tube in the groin will be removed.
 In certain instances, the doctor will choose a closure device which seals the hole in the artery, preventing it from bleeding.
-In other circumstances, the doctor, nurse, or technologist will hold steady pressure on the groin for a few minutes to prevent bleeding, and allow the hole to seal.
+In other circumstances, the doctor, nurse, or technologist will hold steady pressure on the groin for a few minutes to prevent bleeding while allowing the hole to seal.
 In either situation, the patient will need to lay flat for a period of time.
 The recovery period is generally a few hours during which the patient will be kept on bed rest.

 Are there any risks with angioplasty?